Wrongful execution: United States

 Cameron Todd Willingham of Texas was convicted and executed for the death of his three children who died in a house fire.
 The prosecution charged that the fire was caused by arson.
 He has not been posthumously exonerated, but the case has gained widespread attention as a possible case of wrongful execution.
 A number of arson experts have decried the results of the original investigation as faulty.
 In June 2009, five years after Willingham's execution, the State of Texas ordered a re-examination of the case.
 Dr. Craig Beyler found "a finding of arson could not be sustained".
 Beyler said that key testimony from a fire marshal at Willingham's trial was "hardly consistent with a scientific mind-set and is more characteristic of mystics or psychics".
-The Texas Forensic Science Commission was scheduled to discuss the report by Beyler at a meeting on October 2, 2009, but two days before the meeting Texas Governor Rick Perry replaced the chair of the commission and two other members.
+The Texas Forensic Science Commission was scheduled to discuss the report by Beyler at a meeting on 2 October 2009, but two days before the meeting Texas Governor Rick Perry replaced the chair of the commission and two other members.
 The new chair canceled the meeting, sparking accusations that Perry was interfering with the investigation and using it for his own political advantage.
 In 2010, a four-person panel of the Texas Forensic Science Commission acknowledged that state and local arson investigators used "flawed science" in determining the blaze had been deliberately set.

 In 2015, the Justice Department and the FBI formally acknowledged that nearly every examiner in an FBI forensic squad overstated forensic hair matches for two decades before the year 2000.
 Of the 28 forensic examiners testifying to hair matches in a total of 268 trials reviewed, 26 overstated the evidence of forensic hair matches and 95% of the overstatements favored the prosecution.
 Defendants were sentenced to death in 32 of those 268 cases.

-The executions of Nathaniel Woods, Dustin Higgs, and Troy Davis have been cited by some as possible cases of wrongful executions.

-In 2003, Juan Catalan was arrested and indicted for the shooting death of 16-year-old Martha Puebla, and was facing capital punishment for the charges.
-The charges against Catalan were dropped after pre-production footage of an episode of Curb Your Enthusiasm was obtained by his lawyer, showing him in the background of a scene.
-This corroborated his claim that he was attending a Los Angeles Dodgers baseball game at the time of the murder.

 Russia

-Aleksandr Kravchenko was executed in 1983 for the 1978 murder of nine year old Yelena Zakotnova in Shakhty, a coal mining town near Rostov-on-Don.
-Kravchenko as a teenager, had served a prison sentence for the rape and murder of a teenage girl but witnesses said he was not at the scene of Zakotnova's murder at the time.
+Aleksandr Kravchenko was executed in 1983 for the 1978 murder of nine year old Yelena Zakotnova in Shakhty, a coal-mining town near Rostov-on-Don.
+Kravchenko had served time in prison for the brutal rape and murder of a teenage girl when he was 17, but witnesses said he was not at the scene of Zakotnova's murder at the time.
 Under police pressure the witnesses altered their statements and Kravchenko was executed.
 Later it was found that the girl had been murdered by Andrei Chikatilo, a serial killer nicknamed "the Red Ripper" and "the Butcher of Rostov", who was executed in 1994.